 As their name implies, these brushes are used to apply washes.
 They are similar to a flat brush but considerably wider.
 This allows you to cover the entire canvas with just a few strokes.
 Sometimes you also see Hake brushes or Mop and Oval brushes which serve the same function as a wash brush.

 The size of the brush obviously affects the performance.
-Larges brushes are better for applying washes or painting bigger objects whereas smaller brushes are for details.
+If you want to apply an even wash over your watercolor paper a bigger sized brush is preferable, whereas smaller brushes are for details.
 The size of the brushes that you will need highly depends on what you aim to paint.
 A good way to start is to buy the round brushes in 2 or 3 different sizes due to their versatility and buy just 1 brush of the remaining three categories.
-After that you can selectively buy other brushes as you need them.
+After that, you can selectively buy other brushes as you need them.

 Recommended Watercolor Brushes